IDinsight/aaq_core_template/README.md

 You should edit each of the files in `./secrets` and set the correct parameters.

 -   `database_secrets.env` is the most important one to complete right now as these details will be used to create tables in the next step.
-You can set whatever username and password you prefer.
+You can set whatever username (usually `flask`) and password you prefer.
 These details will be used to create the role.

 -   `tests/config.yaml` should also be updated.
 This file is used by `pytest` and is required to run tests locally.